Hudaalghazouli/Climate-Analysis-Flask-Sqlalchemy/README.md

 - **Calculated** the total number of stations.

-- **Found** the most active stations in the dataset by calculationg the rows count of each unique station.
+- **Found** the most active stations in the dataset by calculating the rows count of each unique station.

 - **Found** the most active station by listing them in descending order.
     ``` py
     uniqueValuesCount = session.query(Measurement.station, func.count()).\
     group_by(Measurement.station).order_by(func.count().desc()).all()
     ```
-- **Calculated** the lowest, highest and average temperature by from column `tobs` table `Measurement`
+- **Calculated** the lowest, highest and average temperature from column `tobs` table `Measurement`

 - **Found** the previous year of temperature observation data for the most active station.
     ``` py